 The Rosewill RK-9000V2 BR doesn’t have key backlighting, includes no software and isn’t programmable, so consider this before buying.
 There is basically nothing here in the form of personalization, unless you plan to mod it yourself.
 That being said, this keyboard would be a modders delight as you have such a blank slate to work with.

-At $89.99 I feel this no-frills mech is fairly priced.
+For this budget range I feel the Rosewill RK-9000V2 no-frills mechanical gaming keyboard is fairly priced and provides good value for the money with plenty of noteworthy features.
 The rock-solid construction, elegant design, ergonomic form factor and genuine Cherry MX Brown switches overshadows its main shortcomings (lack of a backlighting, programmable keys and extra features in general), but that’s just my opinion.
 The Rosewill RK-9000V2 BR is one of the best full size mechanical keyboards with real Cherry switches you’ll find on the market for under $100.

 - Actual Cherry MX Brown switches, not one of the many lesser quality clone MX switches.